The prepared speech

 Your conclusion should remind the audience of the purpose of the speech and reinforce your message.
 If you have not timed your speech to make sure that it goes no longer than six minutes, you may find that the powerful conclusion is made too late – well after the six minutes.
 That would result in you losing points.

-Adjudicators expect you to be an authority on your issue.
-You can demonstrate that you are an expert by supporting your analysis and your assertions with thoroughly researched evidence.
+Adjudicators expect you to have a deep understanding of your issue.
+You can demonstrate your knowledge and understanding by supporting your analysis and your assertions with thoroughly researched evidence.
 Using a variety of sources will help you achieve this.

 Humour in a speech can be enormously effective in capturing audience attention.
 However, the humour must be relevant and witty.
 Irrelevant comedy routines will sap meaning from the message and damage your credibility.
 Humour must also be natural and not forced.
 If you are not funny, then perhaps your speech will be more persuasive without jokes and that is fine too.